fethullahmisir/chat-java/README.md

 ## Example cluster setup

 You can start multiple server applications.
-The first started server will take over the leader ship and manage the group membership initially.
+The first started server acts as the leader and manages the group membership initially.
 The servers are identified by the `MEMBER_ID`.
 With the following commands two server applications are started.
-Bear in mind that you still have to replace the `IP_ADDRESS` with your own ip address.
+Bear in mind that you have to replace the `IP_ADDRESS` with your own ip address.

 `java -jar -DIP_ADDRESS=192.168.43.220 -DTCP_SERVER_PORT=8080 -DMEMBER_ID=10 ./target/chat-server.jar`